Curly Girl Method: History

 While variations of the method had been in use before then, in 2001, it was introduced to a wider audience by hairstylist Lorraine Massey, founder of the Devachan Salons.
-Lorraine had parted ways with DevaCurl few years ago and is now the owner and founder of Curly World products and Spiral XYZ Curl Salon in New York City.
-When Curly Girl: The Handbook was first published, straight hair was the prevailing style for women in the United States, the United Kingdom, and elsewhere, and many women felt pressured to straighten their hair with flat irons or chemical relaxers.
+Lorraine had parted ways with DevaCurl in 2013, and is now the owner and founder of Curly World products and Spiral XYZ Curl Salon in New York City.

+When Curly Girl: The Handbook was first published, straight hair was the prevailing style for women in the United States, the United Kingdom, and elsewhere, and many women felt pressured to straighten their hair with flat irons or chemical relaxers, especially in professional settings.
 Massey writes in her introduction about growing up in England, where she was ridiculed for having curly hair.
 When she moved to New York City, she had an eye-opening experience: "Jewish, Italian, Latino, and African-American people living around me had curly hair that looked like mine!
 I no longer looked or felt like an outsider."

-Since the early 2010s, curly hairstyles have become more popular and championed by many celebrities.
+Since the early 2010s, curly hairstyles have become more popular and championed by celebrities.
+During this time, online beauty forums, blogs, and YouTube tutorials created early spaces for users to exchange recommendations and techniques.
+These digital communities made the Curly Girl Method accessible beyond salon culture to global audiences.

+By the early 2020s, TikTok had significantly amplified curly hair awareness.
+Videos went viral of users discovering their frizzy, unmanageable hair was actually wavy or curly when treated with the right products and routines.
+This trend led to widespread experimentation with specialized curly hair products and styling techniques associated with the Curly Girl Method.